-Sake is made from rice, koji, and water and put through the process of fermentation with yeast.
+Sake is made from rice, koji, and water, which are put through the process of fermentation with yeast.
 The yeast produces alcohol and CO2 from the breakdown of the carbohydrates in rice.
-The resulting product is a fermentation mash and the alcohol are separated by pressing the mash and removing the solid sediments.
-The alcohol is then further filtered, sterilized, and stored for aging before it is eventually bottled and sold for consumption.
+The resulting product is a fermentation mash, and the alcohol is separated by pressing the mash and removing the solid sediments.
+The alcohol is then further filtered, sterilized, and aged before it is eventually bottled and sold for consumption.

-After the bran has been polished from the rice, it is then soaked in water to absorb adequate moisture.
-Sake is made during the winter season and cold water is used so washing the rice becomes a very arduous job.
+After the bran has been polished from the rice, it is soaked in water to absorb adequate moisture.
+Sake is made during the winter season, and cold water is used, making washing the rice a very arduous job.
 The rice is then drained and covered with cloth overnight before being steamed.
 Steaming the rice makes it easier for the koji enzymes to break it down.
-Steamed sake rice is still firm unlike table rice which can get sticky and that distinction is important because koji works best when the rice grains are separated from each other.
-Of all the rice used for sake making, only 15 – 25% is used for koji making, the rest is used for the fermentation mash.
+Steamed sake rice is still firm, unlike table rice, which can get sticky, and that distinction is important because koji works best when the rice grains are separated from each other.

-The water used in sake production is equally important since 80% of sake is composed of water.
-It is also used for making the fermentation mash as well as for washing and soaking the rice.
-The ideal water constituent for Sake making is higher hardness, higher phosphorus and lower iron.
-The iron content in the water used for sake production needs to be kept as low as possible to prevent a reddish brown discoloration and an unpleasant aroma.
-An iron content of 0.02 ppm or lower is ideal (tap water quality standards are at 0.3 ppm) so regions with very low iron content water are usually where sake breweries are put up like at Nada in Kobe and Fushimi in Kyoto.
+Water is also a crucial component in sake production since 80% of sake is composed of water.
+The ideal water constituent for sake making is higher in hardness, higher in phosphorus, and lower in iron.
+Iron content in the water used for sake production needs to be kept as low as possible to prevent discoloration and an unpleasant aroma.
+An iron content of 0.02 ppm or lower is ideal, so regions with very low iron content water are usually where sake breweries are put up, like at Nada in Kobe and Fushimi in Kyoto.

 How to Evaluate Sake Quality

-Color: Sake that is dark yellow or brown means it has been stored for a long time.
-The kikichoko has blue circles at the bottom to help you identify the color and transparency.
+The color of sake can indicate its age.
+Dark yellow or brown sake has been stored for a long time.
+The kikichoko, a special ceramic cup, has blue circles at the bottom to help identify the color and transparency.

-Aroma: This is evaluated on the basis of their strength and balance.
-Aged sake tends to be rich with a fruity aroma called ginjo.
+The strength and balance of the aroma are evaluated.
+Aged sake tends to have a rich, fruity aroma called ginjo.

-Taste: They classify this using the scales of sweet/dry, rich/light, and with/without umami.
-Sake with lots of sugar tends to be sweet but less sugar content makes it taste dry.
-Acidity also plays a role so even if the sugar level is the same, acidic sake will taste drier while less acidic sake will be sweeter.
-Rich sake results from a high content of alcohol, sugar, acid, or amino acids while light sake results from reduced content of these ingredients.
+Sake is classified based on its sweetness/dryness, richness/lightness, and presence/absence of umami.
+Sake with lots of sugar tends to be sweet, while less sugar content makes it taste dry.
+Acidity also plays a role, so even if the sugar level is the same, acidic sake will taste drier, while less acidic sake will be sweeter.
+Rich sake results from a high content of alcohol, sugar, acid, or amino acids, while light sake results from reduced content of these ingredients.
 Sake with high levels of amino acids will become unpleasant if aged too long.

-Sake is unique in that it can be consumed at various temperatures and with various dishes.
-Ginjo-shu has the aroma of apples or bananas and is best taken cool and best drank during the first half of dinner.
-Junmai-shu usually has a rich taste and is best paired with rich-tasting food that is cooked with soy sauce, sugar, and oils.
-Honjozo-shu can be taken at any temperature and generally goes well with any dish.
+Sake can be consumed at various temperatures and paired with different dishes.
+Ginjo-shu has the aroma of apples or bananas and is best served cool, and it is best consumed during the first half of dinner.
+Junmai-shu usually has a rich taste and is best paired with rich-tasting food cooked with soy sauce, sugar, and oils.
+Honjozo-shu can be consumed at any temperature and generally pairs well with any dish.